Estate Litigation

 However, section 61 (5) states, “Nothing in this section applies where the allowance is fixed by the instrument creating the trust.”

 What does this mean?
-The first step is to determine if the will provides for executor compensation.
-Is there a clause explicitly stating an amount or percentage of the estate the executor will receive?
-If you are entitled to compensation, that is usually the amount that the executor will receive.
+The first step is to ask, “Does the will set a flat fee for executor compensation?
+Is there a clause explicitly stating an amount or percentage of the estate that will be paid to the executor?”
+If so, that is usually the amount that the estate executor will receive.

 Generally speaking, we do not recommend including a clause in the will that will set executor compensation at a specific fee.
 This is because it can be challenging to determine the size and complexity of the estate beforehand.
 An amount may have seemed reasonable when drafting the will, but it may not be appropriate when actually administering the estate.